 Are you leaving on Redundancy or efficiency grounds?

-Is your employer making you redundant or are you taking voluntary redundancy, or are you being dismissed on efficiency grounds?
+Is your employer making you redundant, are you taking voluntary redundancy, or are you being dismissed on efficiency grounds?

 If this is the case and: